-- Emu General Cemetery – Mundy Street, Emu Plains; and
+- Emu General Cemetery – Mundy Street, Emu Plains

-The McCarthy Catholic Cemetery in McCarthy’s Lane, Cranebrook is located within the extensive Penrith Lakes developments.
-The ownership of this cemetery is still to be determined.
+McCarthy Catholic Cemetery: The McCarthy Catholic Cemetery in McCarthy’s Lane, Cranebrook is located within the extensive Penrith Lakes developments.

-In contrast, the Sir John Jamison Catholic Cemetery in Lilac Place, South Penrith has borne the brunt of systematic attack over recent decades as the local area became urbanized.
+Sir John Jamison Catholic Cemetery: This small Catholic Cemetery in Lilac Place, South Penrith has borne the brunt of systematic vandalism over recent decades as the local area became urbanized.
 Unfortunately little remains of the significant historic fabric of the cemetery.

-The St Mary Magdalene Anglican Church Cemetery on Great Western Highway at St Marys is another good example of a well preserved historically significant cemetery.
+St Mary Magdalene Anglican Church Cemetery: This Cemetery is located on the Great Western Highway at St Marys and is another good example of a well preserved historically significant local cemetery.

 St Stephen The Martyr Anglican church Cemetery, Penrith Council has entered into an arrangement with the St Stephens Anglican Parish to maintain this historic St Stephen the Martyr Cemetery in High Street, Penrith.